nsls-ii-forge/docs/source/creating_packages.rst

     * nsls-ii-forge/inflection-feedstock has been enabled on azure pipelines

 ======================================
-Rerender and Push Feedstock Repository
+Rerender and push feedstock repository
 ======================================

 Rerender the feedstock